FOREX-Euro near 2-week low as EU summit hopes fade

 of Japan are giving up on their bets, said a U.S. bank trader.

-Noda's tax hike plan, which could force him to call an early
+against Noda's tax hike plan, which could force him to call an

 Noda looks certain to win parliament's approval for his